JanPanjan/ANS/notes/Metabarcoding.md

 [[Demultiplexing]] : separating sequences

-General [[practical-notebook#Filtering and trimming based on quality parameters|quality control]] steps to trim and discard low quality reads.
+General [[faks/ANS/notebook/README#Filtering and trimming based on quality parameters|quality control]] steps to trim and discard low quality reads.

 [[Denoising sequences in metabarcoding|Denoising]] / [[Clustering of sequences in metabarcoding|clustering]]  : processing of sequences to identify unique biological sequences present in the sample.